 An obviously useful solution or a simple public relations trick?

 European airlines do not compromise on innovative solutions here in any way.
 One of the most recent initiatives in the solution for raising environmental awareness while doing the business of commercial air transportation came from British Airways.
-Just a few months ago – in June 2019 to be precise – the flag carrier of the United Kingdom announced that starting from the end of last summer, all of its passengers, travelling in the World Traveller Plus cabin are going to receive renewed amenity kits which would be made from recycled materials.
+Just a few months ago – in June 2019 to be precise – the flag carrier of the United Kingdom announced that starting from the end of last summer, all of its passengers, traveling in the World Traveller Plus cabin are going to receive renewed amenity kits which would be made from recycled materials.

 While this move could be seen just as a public relations trick of overblowing the whole matter with no significant impact on the environmental changes – as a matter of fact, only a tiny minority of more than 44 million airline’s passengers, flying to its destinations all around the globe are actually using the World Traveller Plus service – it also can be understood as an expression of attitude, which not only spreads the message about how every small change benefits to the greater goal.
 It also encourages other players in the market of the airline business to brace up while facing a common challenge of the fight against global warming – using every opportunity to do so.